-Learn about other clinical studies and researchers in the lists below.
+Learn about other clinical studies and researchers in the list below.

 “Longitudinal study of children with concussions: 3-year follow-up of cognitive and emotional function, return to sports, and risk of re-injury”